SFTtech/openage/doc/building.md

  - (obviously) clone this repo or acquire the sources some other way
  - make sure you have everything from the [dependency list](#dependencies)
- - `./configure --mode=debug --compiler=llvm` will prepare building
+ - `./configure --mode=debug --compiler=clang` will prepare building
-  - You could also use `./configure --mode=debug --compiler=gnu` here
+  - You could also use `./configure --mode=debug --compiler=gcc` here
  - `make` will do code generation, build all python modules and the openage executable
  - `make media AGE2DIR="$HOME/.wine/drive_c/age2"` will convert all media